orrnithogalum/moroder/README.md

 - **Auth** - `browser.json` is a flat object of request headers.
 The cookie must carry `__Secure-3PAPISID` (or `SAPISID`), from which each request's `Authorization: SAPISIDHASH` is derived.
-- **Visitor id** - reused from the headers when present, otherwise scraped from the homepage on first use.
+- **Visitor id** - taken from the pasted headers.
+If they did not carry one, it is scraped from the YouTube Music homepage on first use instead.
 - **Endpoints** - `search`, `getHome`, `getAlbum`, `getPlaylist`, `getLibraryPlaylists` / `Albums` / `Songs` / `Artists` / `Podcasts`,
   `getWatchPlaylist` and its continuation.